Gen6-bash/HeroCounter/README.md

 # Hero Counter

-A private, offline habit and activity tracker for Android.
+Because "what gets measured gets done."
+Hero Counter helps you track your daily habits and progress to help make you a better version of yourself for self-improvement and to help others.
+Hero Counter is a private, offline habit and activity tracker for Android.
 Count anything that matters — push-ups, dog walks, medications, glasses of water, daily Bible reading, prayers, or any repeating task — and track your progress over time.

 ---